davps/tic-tac-toe/README.md

 ## Best practices

 - Super-high test coverage, including unit tests, integration tests and soon end to end tests too.
-- Application of the DRY principle everywhere, including:
+- Application of the DRY principle.
-  - having a single “source of truth” on the shared react states,
-  - using a single enumeration object to render the same information on two different components
 - Usage of a linter and code formatting.
-- Regression tests.
 - Atomic design and Component Driven Development for the UI.
 Each UI component does only one thing and one thing well and are tested in isolation then later in conjunction and build their documentations as I write the code using Storybook.
 - Test Driven Development for the business logic.
-- Good separation of concerns between the views (React components) and their state management (Redux) - WIP.
+- Good separation of concerns between the views (React components) and their state management (Redux).

 ## Relevant history